dionyziz/marabu-course/docs/protocol.md

 ## Networking

 The peer-to-peer network works over TCP.
-We use TCP port 18018.
+The default TCP port of the protocol is 18018, but you can use any port.
 Your node must listen to this port and connect to peers using this port.
 If your node is running behind NAT, make sure this port is forwarded.